 3. We must wait till judgment day to know whether we are saved.
 1 John 5:13 and Rom.
 8:16 cancel such a notion.
 God wants us to know now that we are saved.
 Thatís the difference between Christianity and most other religions.
 We have assurance of salvation even now.

-I have heard another preacher teach that every time we sin we temporarily backslide (lose our salvation) until we repent, when we are re-saved.
+Now we need to beware of going too far to the other extreme.
+I heard another preacher teach that every time we sin we temporarily backslide (lose our salvation) until we repent, when we are re-saved.
 Salvation then becomes a matter of beating the clock rather than depending on Godís grace.
 Such a concept is totally foreign to the New Testament.
 Actually the New Testament does not even use the word backslide.
 The word which does appear is apostasy.
 When this condition is reached, there is no longer any place of repentance.
 No chance of restoration.
 Such a condition does not come about by accident but by deliberate departure from the faith.
 One must decide to make a 180o turn, forsake God, brush aside his conviction, trample the blood, and walk away.
 One must divorce God.
 It is willful, deliberate and irrevocable.
 One would eventually reach a state where it is impossible to return.

 Hebrews 10:26-29 says very much the same thing as 4:4-6.
 Heb 10:26 states that if we sin willfully after we receive the knowledge of the truth, there is no forgiveness.
 But is this talking about any sin in general or a very specific one?
 Some background information is in order.
 This epistle was written to encourage believers who were under severe persecution from the Jews and who were being tempted to draw back to Judaism and side with the very enemies of Christ.
 This was apostasy.
 I believe this was the specific sin referred to in Heb 10:26, the sin for which there was no repentance.
 I believe that although it is difficult for us in the 21st century to see that, it was very obvious to Paul's direct audience.
 It is when this sin is committed that a believer forfeits his salvation.
 I believe this is the only way one can cease from being saved.